 So how do we get "up the river?"
 We come together as a coalition and empower our men to be leaders in raising awareness regarding the destructive nature of porn and how it creates demand for sex trafficking victims.
 We invite a representative from a local foster care organization to come speak at our services to recruit good foster parents, given that over 70% of victims are from the foster care system.
 We can work with the city to close down the illegal massage parlors.
 We can host a fair trade table at our church and school fairs to educate people that over 2/3 of all human trafficking in the world is labor trafficking and by being responsible for purchasing imported products that state "fair trade," we reduce demand.
 We can do a fundraiser for a local non-profit.
 These are just five examples of how we can prevent human trafficking.
 The book "How You Can Fight Human Trafficking, Over 100 Ways to Make a Difference" offers many more actions.

 San Clemente has their own city coalition made up of faith communities and non-profits.
-This coalition birthed the I-5 Freedom Network that passed a resolution with the city of San Clemente to create community awareness with great success.
+This coalition was successful in getting a resolution passed with the city of San Clemente to create community awareness with great success.
 This model can be duplicated by any city.
 For more information you can email them info@ I5FreedomNetwork.org or go to their website: I5FreedomNetwork.org

 This group is hosted by Saddleback church.
 Please email LocalHumanTrafficking@Saddleback.com for meeting dates and location.